Climatik-Project/Climatik-Project/README.md

 LLM inference service deployment based on the specified power cap.
 [Kepler](https://github.com/sustainable-computing-io/kepler), a power monitoring tool, will be used to monitor the power consumption of CPU and GPU resources on the server.

 Please see [BENEFITS](doc/designs/BENEFITS.md) for a detailed description of the motivations of this project.
+[Problem Statement](doc/designs/problem-statement.md) provides a detailed power performance optimization problem statement.

 ## 2. Architecture